 One of my favorite parts from a wedding can often be the drinks reception.
-A few years back during a wedding up the country, it may have been Bellingham Castle, anyway, I was sitting having a meal with a videographer, who shall remain nameless to protect the innocent, and he or she told me a story about a wedding where the photographer suggested that the couple drive out to a “lovely freshly cut field with bales and stuff” out in the country.
+A few years back during a wedding up the country, it may have been Bellingham Castle, anyway, I was sitting having a meal with a videographer, who shall remain nameless.
+They told me a story about where the wedding photographer suggested that the couple drive out to a “lovely freshly cut field with bales and stuff” out in the country.

-As stressed in early postings (or rantings as some might say, of course I disagree), any session with the just married couple should be swift, on your terms, and at a place that means something to you both and a pace that satisfies everybody.
-I do not think that in over 400 weddings that I have photographed and documented ever suggesting somewhere for the couple to go.
+As stressed in early postings, any session with the just married couple should be swift, and at a place that means something to you both and a pace that satisfies everybody.
+I do not think in over 400 weddings that I have photographed and documented ever suggesting somewhere for the couple to go.
 In my view this is not my place, why?
 Because it would be meaningless or just downright photographically generic.
 And often some couples will be happy to stay on site for the duration of their wedding.

-I think most really get it, and I’ve lost count of how many times somebody will excitedly say to me “really looking forward to the drinks reception!”
-And not for a swift token 15 minutes before being dragged into your banquet, but a couple of hours of that drinks reception, and in doing so you will meet a share proportion of your guests, friends and family and get right into the swing of it.
+I think most really get it.
+I’ve lost count of how many times somebody will excitedly say to me “really looking forward to the drinks reception!”
+And not for a swift token 15 minutes before being dragged into your banquet.
+This is where the pulse of the day is.

 I know with may client type that if I suggested driving for the guts of an hour to play posing in a field somewhere for an hour or two I’d get some raised eyebrows, and rightly so.
 They do not expect a wild goose chase with their wedding photographer.
 The day can whizz by, enjoy most of it with those who have been invited to share your day.
 And I will document these moments in a set of natural pictures.
 In my vast experience it is the most enjoyable way to enjoy that day, and I have plenty of work to testify to that.